Cloudxtreme/Tiny-Virtual-Machine/README.md

 Current features:
 - source file parsing and conversion into bytecode
 - bytecode execution
-- LOAD, STORE, ADD, SUB and HALT instructions
+- LOAD, STORE, ADD, SUB, SHR, SHL and HALT instructions
-- flow control instruction with conditionals
+- flow control instruction with conditionals (JMP, CMP)
+- pointers
+- labels instead of raw addresses (in source code)
 - error handling during both execution and parsing (needs more work)

 To do: